Sort Of (TV series)

 Sort Of is a Canadian television sitcom, released on CBC Television beginning in 2021.
-Created by Bilal Baig and Fab Filippo, the series stars Baig as Sabi Mehboob, a non-binary millennial trying to balance their roles as a child of Pakistani immigrant parents, a bartender at an LGBTQ bookstore and café, and a caregiver to the young children of a professional couple.
+Created by Zaiba Baig and Fab Filippo, the series stars Baig as Sabi Mehboob, a non-binary millennial trying to balance their roles as a child of Pakistani immigrant parents, a bartender at an LGBTQ bookstore and café, and a caregiver to the young children of a professional couple.

 The show aired on CBC Television and CBC Gem in Canada and on HBO Max in the U.S., and ran for three seasons.
 The series received positive reviews from critics and was the most-nominated television series at the 10th Canadian Screen Awards.
 The show has won Best Comedy Series at the Canadian Screen Awards twice and won a Peabody Award.

 In October 2023, it was announced that the third season would also be the last.
 Season three started broadcasting on November 17 on CBC and the final episode was released on December 8.